Russian missiles kill 20 people in central Ukraine city of Vinnytsia

 Luhansk and Donetsk together make up the Donbas, a mostly Russian-speaking region of steel factories, mines and other industries.

-The British Defense Ministry said Thursday that despite continued shelling in the Donbas region, Russian forces did not make major territorial gains in recent days.
+The British Defence Ministry said on Thursday that despite continued shelling in the Donbas region, Russian forces did not make major territorial gains in recent days.

 “The ageing vehicles, weapons and Soviet-era tactics used by Russian forces do not lend themselves to quickly regaining or building momentum unless used in overwhelming mass – which Russia is currently unable to bring to bear,” the British ministry said.